bdeployteam/bdeploy/doc/retypeuser/user/clientapps.md

 The **Installer** stores the **Launcher** and all **Client Applications** in _$HOME/.bdeploy_.
 This location can be changed by setting the environment variable **BDEPLOY_HOME**.

+!!!info Note
+The installer uses the ImageMagick suite to read and convert icons for the applications.
+If this is undesired or not possible, settings the `SKIP_ICON` environment variable to any value will skip this step.
+The installed application(s) will have no icon associated with them.
+!!!

 ## Click & Start
 **Click & Start** enables the launching of **Client Application** by simply clicking a link in the web browser.
 In this case the applications are not integrated into the operating system (Start Menu, Desktop Shortcut).
 A prerequisite is that the **Click & Start Launcher** is deployed on the client computer.
 This can be done by using the **Click & Start Installer** available in the top-right corner of the **Client Applications** page.
 The installer will download the **Click & Start Launcher** and associate it with **.bdeploy** files.